Georgina Pazcoguin

 Georgina Pazcoguin is an American ballerina.
-She is a soloist with the New York City Ballet, and is known for challenging racism in ballet, and for performing on Broadway.
+She was a soloist with the New York City Ballet, and is known for challenging racism in ballet, and for performing on Broadway.

 Early life

 Pazcoguin was born and raised in Altoona, Pennsylvania.
 She is biracial; her father is a retired surgeon who immigrated from the Philippines after medical school, and her mother is Italian.
 The third of six siblings, she began training at the Allegheny Ballet Academy when she was four years old in ballet, African, tap and jazz.
 She moved to New York City to train at the School of American Ballet, the associate school of New York City Ballet (NYCB) at the age of 16 in 2001 while also studying at the Professional Children's School.

 Ballet

 After one year of studying at SAB, Pazcoguin was invited by Peter Martins to join NYCB as an apprentice.
 The following year she became a member of the company's corps de ballet.
 After 10 years of dancing featured and principal roles, she was promoted to soloist in 2013, making her the first Asian American female soloist in NYCB's history.

 With NYCB, Pazcoguin performed featured roles in the original productions of Romeo + Juliet (as the Nurse, 2007), Douglas Lee's Lifecasting (2009), Ocean's Kingdom (as Scala, 2011), Alexei Ratmansky's Voices and Russians Seasons, Lauren Lovette's The Shaded Line, Angelin Preljocaj's Spectral Evidence, and Kyle Abraham's The Runway.
 She has also had featured roles in numerous NYCB revivals, including George Balanchine's The Nutcracker (as Dewdrop), Scotch Symphony, Balanchine's A Midsummer Night's Dream (as Hippolyta), Peter Martins' The Sleeping Beauty (as Carabosse), and Jerome Robbins' West Side Story Suite (as Anita).

 She is especially noted for her portrayal of Anita, which she first performed during NYCB's 2008 American Songs and Dances program.
 She has also appeared on film in the 2010 film adaptation of another famous Jerome Robbins ballet, N.Y.
 Export: Op.
 Jazz, which was directed by Jody Lee Lipes and Henry Joost.

+Pazcoguin retired from NYCB in May 2023 after final performances of Namouna.